Data Protection Privacy Notice

 Other than where necessary as a result of our use of third party services, we do not transfer personal data outside the European Economic Area.
 Any such transfers to third party services will be made in compliance with the requirements of the Law.
-This website is hosted within the European Economic Area. – TBC
+This website is hosted within the European Economic Area.

 As Data Subjects, you have certain rights under the Law:

-You may be asked for additional data to verify your identity.
+Following receipt of your request, you may be asked for additional data to verify your identity.
 This will only be used for verification purposes, not stored, and securely destroyed once the request has been processed.

 Changes to our fair processing policy